francescoopiccoli/smcp-DL-project/README.md

 - Test different hyperparameters settings, specifically for pruning-ratio, rewiring frequencies, and learning rate schedule, compare the results.
 - Running an ablation study by removing the warmup epochs.

+For more information, check the full blog post at: https://francescoopiccoli.github.io/smcp-group73.github.io/

 ## Authors

 Marcus Plesner